 Seeking to reconcile the portrait of Blackness you paint of the city and my feelings about the place, does my intuition have any merit?
 What are your feelings about Portland in regards to the place you grew up in and now when you may visit, but no longer live there?

 MSJ: I think your intuition is right.
 I wouldn’t even call it intuition if you’re seeing Nazi tattoos.
-Oregon was formed with the explicit intent to exclude blacks and one hundred and sixty-two years later the virtual monolith of whiteness in Oregon, in Portland, is the fruit of that telos.
-When I was growing up, I spent most of my time in the city’s small black neighborhood: Northeast Portland (the NEP).
+Oregon was formed with the explicit intent to exclude blacks and 162 years later the virtual monolith of whiteness in Oregon, in Portland, is the fruit of that telos.
+When I was growing up, I spent most of my time in the city’s small Black neighborhood: Northeast Portland (the NEP).
 Since the NEP was essentially my world, I didn’t feel the blatant racism that I might’ve experienced had I lived outside of the neighborhood.
 I was also ignorant of the state and city’s racist history.
 Now it seems that both liberals and white nationalist think Oregon and Portland a dandy place to live.
 The question is, how could it be bastion for groups who hold, at least ostensibly, radically different ideologies?
 What is it that links to those groups?

 TLC: Survival Math felt very familiar and accessible for me.
 I think this is because of the voice.
 I felt as if we were sitting across from one another and we were just vibing and you were using the same language you would use in conversation, but more poetically eloquent.
 It gave me the impression that this is a book written by a Black man for a Black audience with no apologies made for anyone who may not catch on to certain turns of phrase or other culturally specific references.
 I’ve been seeing writing from other Black authors who I feel are almost deliberately eschewing the impulse to write for a more “universal” audience or understanding.
 Personally, I do.
 Was that your thought as you started drafting the pieces in this book?
 Or did the voice come more unconsciously than that?
 Should a writer, especially a Black writer, ever bow to the impulse of writing in some “universal” voice?